margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Music ##
 The metaphor of music in life has lied, echoed, and resounded since the beginning of time.
-Everyone living in harmony, people working to harmnoize.
+Everyone living in harmony, people working to harmonize.
-Everyone like notes, musical instruments of their own, part of a emlody.
+Everyone like notes, musical instruments of their own, part of a melody.
 An idea, a song, and intuition, a remark, a signal strikes a chord, and gets someone out of a funk.
 Some words become a lyric in line with the rest of the band.